Symmetries in Linear Programming for Information Inequalities: Entropic Vectors and Information Inequalities

 How to prove a lower bound for the information ratio of a certain access structure?
 The usual approach uses the technique of information inequalities.
 We write down the equalities \eqref{eq:secret-sharing} that define the access structure, and all Shannon type inequalities for the involved random variables, and then try to combine these equalities and inequalities to derive a conclusion

 for a certain real number $r$.
 If we succeed, this means that the information ratio of this access structure is at least $r$.
 Such an argument can be found, for example, in \cite{CSGV93}.

-For some access structures the proposed simple scheme can be improved: we can add non-Shannon type inequalities for entropies of the involved random variables; the new (non classical) constraint may help to prove \eqref{eq:info-ratio} with a larger value of $r$.
+For some access structures the proposed simple scheme can be improved: we can add non-Shannon-type inequalities for entropies of the involved random variables; the new (non-classical) constraint may help to prove \eqref{eq:info-ratio} with a larger value of $r$.
 Proofs following this scheme can be found, e.g., in \cite{BLP08} and \cite{MB11}.

 As we prove new non-Shannon-type inequalities with the help of the copy lemma, the entire proof of a lower bound for the information ratio can be subdivided into two big steps:

 \emph{Step 1:} Apply one or several times the copy lemma, write down Shannon-type inequalities for the involved random variables, and deduce a new non-Shannon-type inequality.